hannahhoward/a1atscript/README.md

 #### What's included?

-The /dist folder contains and pure es6 version and an es5 version that sets up AMD modules.
+The /dist folder contains the es6 source files so that you can package up A1AtScript using whatever packaging system is most comfortable for you.
+However, if you are using a workflow that uses AMD modules, you can also use a1atscript.es5.js -- which all of the code transpiled to ES5 as an AMD module.

 #### Wait a second, I thought AtScript was called TypeScript now

 It is.
 I've thought about renaming this T1000TypeScript... but I don't know who's using this.